omgnetwork/omgnetwork.github.io/docs/watcher/manage-vps.md

 sudo service ssh restart
 ```

-Now if you try to log into your server with root via SSH, it won't work and return `Permission denied, please try again` message.
+Now if you try to log into your server with root via SSH, it won't work and return the `Permission denied, please try again` message.

 ### 5. Change the Default Port